Secondary: Religion, Worldviews and Philosophy

 The realm of belief, worldview, and faith is completely saturated with questions, arguments and debates.
 Is the material world all that there is?
 What, if anything, constitutes ‘ultimate reality’?
 What does it mean to exist?
 Does God exist and, if so, to what extent does God interact with humanity?
 What is truth?
 These questions are interesting and important to young people.
 As a result, trainees will study the ways of exploring issues of truth, proof, and evidence with students in a theologically and philosophically sophisticated way.

-How will I learn to teach RE and philosophy well?
+How will I learn to teach Religion, Worldviews and Philosophy well?

 Through professional practice and through critically reflecting on your own practice.
 Your school placements within the course will give you the opportunity to teach, to observe, to practise, to experiment, and to innovate.
 You have the opportunity to reflect upon your own practice within your school context.
 As a course entitlement, you will have the time to discuss this with you school-based subject mentor; you can then identify the ways in which you need to develop as a specialist and as a professional.
 What results is a highly personalised programme in which, through dialogue with your mentor, you develop your teaching style, practice, and ideas in a bespoke way.